fooware/electric/examples/ionic-demo/README.md

 You need Docker, Docker Compose v2 and Nodejs >= 16.14.

+For building the Capacitor iOS and Android targets you need to follow the environment setup instructions here: https://capacitorjs.com/docs/getting-started/environment-setup

 ## Install

 Clone this repo and change directory into this folder: